Building Your Individual

 What should I do if my high school grades aren’t that great or I have a blemish on my high school transcript?

-If you have a blemish on your transcript, it is important to explain why.
-When sending in your transcript and writing sample, it’s nice to add another supplemental piece that will allow you to explain the one semester that was rough and the circumstances surrounding that time period.
+In general, if you have a blemish on your transcript, it is important to explain why.
+You can add a supplemental letter that will allow you to explain the one semester that was rough and the circumstances surrounding that time period.
 Try not to make excuses or use disempowering language.
 Rather share what was beyond your control and what you did with the items within your control.
-If your grade trend improves after this, and was solid prior, you shouldn’t have much to worry about.
-Colleges also are more likely to forgive blemishes early on in high school, assuming the trend improves and the rest of your application materials are solid.
+You can also share how you’ve grown or what you learned from the experience.